shaunlebron/pteroattack.com/README.md

+## Pterodactyl Attack - promotional page

-This is the marketing (landing) page for the mobile game, Pterodactyl Attack by Hygoon, hosted here on GitHub Pages: <http://pteroattack.com>
+This is the landing page for the mobile game, Pterodactyl Attack by Hygoon, hosted here on GitHub Pages: <http://pteroattack.com>

 [![pterosite](img/pterosite.png)](http://pteroattack.com)